Betly: Performance history

 The opera premiered at the Teatro Nuovo in Naples on 24 August 1836.
 The initial performance was not well-received due to the vocal decline of Giuseppe Fioravanti, the performer of the baritone role.
 However, the revision prepared by Donizetti for subsequent performances was a marked success.
 This success prompted the composer to expand the opera from one act to two acts.
 The two-act version of Betly was first presented on 29 September 1837 at the Teatro del Fondo, Naples.
 Other Italian cities, where performances of the opera were given, include: Palermo in 1837, Florence in 1838, Bologna in 1845, Venice in 1851, and Messina in 1859.
 The opera was also performed in Lisbon in 1837, in Madrid in 1842, and in Barcelona in 1844.
 It was transformed into a Spanish zarzuela, Propósito de mujer, by Emilio Álvarez in 1864 and presented the same year in Madrid.

 The first American performance of the complete opera took place on 25 October 1861 in Philadelphia, followed by the one on 28 October 1861 in New York City; fragments of the opera were heard in concerts already in 1840s.
 One notable performance in London was on 9 January 1838, with Frederick Lablache singing the baritone role; the English adaptation of Betly was presented there for the first time in 1841.

 The French adaptation, prepared by Hippolyte-Julien-Joseph Lucas after the death of the composer, with additional music written by Adolphe Adam, premiered in Paris in 1853, but had little success.

-The German premiere of Betly was in Berlin in 2015 in a semi-staged performance by Berliner Operngruppe.

-The opera was staged sporadically in the 20th and 21st centuries: in Bergamo in 1948, 1968, 1993, and 2014; in Fermo in 1988; in Lugo in 1990; in Lugano in 1933; in London in 1954 and 1995; and in Berlin in 2015.
+The opera was staged sporadically in the 20th and 21st centuries: in Bergamo in 1948, 1968, 1993, and 2014; in Fermo in 1988; in Lugo in 1990; in Lugano in 1933; in London in 1954 and 1995; and in Berlin (the German premiere) in 2015 in a semi-staged performance by Berliner Operngruppe.
+In "a double-bill of the same opera by different composers", Le Chalet by Adam was performed before Betly on the same evening at the Stadttheater Solothurn in October 2023 during the 2023-24 season.